morleym/furtive-handbook/docs/format-swiss.md

 Typically, Swiss is used as an initial stage to whittle a larger group down to a smaller group for an elimination bracket final.
 This is accomplished by either:

-* Playing out a full number of rounds with all competitors, and then advancing the "top cut" (e.g. "top 8 competitors on the standings will advance")
+* Playing out a full number of rounds with all competitors, and then advancing a certain number from the top of the leaderboard afterwards.
+This is usually called "the top cut" advancing.

 *or*

 * Setting a threshold record for advancement/elimination (e.g. "win 3 matches and advance, lose 3 matches and be eliminated")
-  * Obviously, this is messy if you don't have a 'square' number of competitors (8, 16, 32, etc.)
+  * This gets messy if you don't have a 'square' number of competitors (8, 16, 32, etc.)

-The former is usually used in larger fields of open competition (to ensure every competitor gets their guaranteed number of matches in).
+The former is usually used in larger fields of open competition, where numbers of competitors are unpredictable.
-The latter is more commonly used in invitational fields of competitors in order to keep every match meaningful (and so that it's *immediately clear* when someone advances or is eliminated).
+The latter is more commonly used in invitational events where the number of competitors is controlled.

 ### Tiebreakers

 If you're advancing/eliminating based on a threshold, then you don't need to worry about tiebreakers!
-Otherwise, Swiss competitions usually *either*:

-* Use matches won as an initial sort, and then use tiebreakers as needed

-*or*

-* Use a 'Swiss points' system where winning/losing matches, or having a bye, awards you a set number of points.
+Otherwise, Swiss competitions usually have a points system where you are awarded different points for winning, losing, or tying a match (or having a bye).
 Sort standings based on those, and then use tiebreakers as needed

-In many cases, these two methods are just semantically different ways to account for byes in Swiss standings (since a 'bye' must award *some* kind of match result or points value).

 Swiss has a unique tiebreaker available called 'Strength of Schedule' which is a measurement of how strong a competitor's opponents were.
 The simplest way to measure this is Opponent Match Win % (OMW): the overall match win-loss % of the opponents a competitor played.